-The author of Ethics and Technology, a textbook that is widely used in many countries and currently in its fifth edition, Tavani has also written, edited, or co–edited five other books: Readings in CyberEthics (2001, 2nd edition 2004); Intellectual Property Rights in a Networked World (2005); Ethics, Computing, and Genomics (2006); The Handbook on Information and Computer Ethics (2008); and Elements of Reasoning: A Short Introduction (2009).
-His academic publications include more than 100 articles, reviews, and bibliographies that have appeared in numerous scholarly journals, encyclopedias, and books of readings.
+Professor Tavani is the author of Ethics and Technology, a textbook that is widely used in many countries and currently in its fifth edition (2016).
+He has also written, edited, or co–edited five other books: Readings in CyberEthics (2001, 2nd edition 2004); Intellectual Property Rights in a Networked World (2005); Ethics, Computing, and Genomics (2006); The Handbook on Information and Computer Ethics (2008); and Elements of Reasoning: A Short Introduction (2009).
+His academic publications include more than 100 articles, reviews, and bibliographic works that have appeared in numerous scholarly journals, encyclopedias, and books of readings.
 Tavani’s published work in computer ethics is internationally regarded, and he has been invited to present his research at universities in 16 countries around the world.
 He has delivered approximately 100 guest lectures, keynote addresses, conference papers, and panel presentations.

-Active in several professional/academic organizations, Professor Tavani served as an executive director and later as president of the International Society for Ethics and Information Technology, and served two terms as president of the Northern New England Philosophical Association; and as Secretary/Treasurer of the Association for Computing (ACM)—Special Interest Group on Computers and Society (SIGCAS).
+Active in several professional/academic organizations, Professor Tavani served as an executive director and later as President of the International Society for Ethics and Information Technology; as President of the Northern New England Philosophical Association; and as Secretary/Treasurer of the Association for Computing (ACM)—Special Interest Group on Computers and Society (SIGCAS).
 He also served on the American Philosophical Association—Committee on Philosophy and Computers.
-Professor Tavani is a member of the editorial boards of numerous academic journals, he has served as the book review editor of Ethics and Information Technology since 1998.
-He has also been a frequent guest editor of various journals, and he was an associate editor of Computers and Society.
+Professor Tavani is a member of the editorial boards of numerous academic journals and has been the Book Review Editor of the journal of Ethics and Information Technology since 1998.
+He has also been a frequent guest editor of various journals, and he was an associate editor of Computers and Society for many years.

 Research Articles in Scholarly Journals, Periodicals, Encyclopedias, and Books of Readings:

-Review Articles, Book Reviews, and Bibliography Installments in Academic Journals
+Review Articles, Book Reviews, and Annotated Bibliographies in Academic Journals

 § Review of Broadening the Horizons of Information Law and Ethics: A Time for Inclusion: ICIL 2017 Proceedings (Maria Bottis and Eugenia Alexandropoulou, editors.
 Pretoria, South Africa: University of Macedonia Press, 2017).
 International Review of Information Ethics, Vol. 26, 2018, pp. 150-151.